Nishinomiya: Climate

-Nishinomiya has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Nishinomiya has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Nishinomiya is 14.6 °C. The average annual rainfall is 1578 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.4 °C, and lowest in January, at around 3.3 °C.

 Demographics

 Per Japanese census data, the population of Nishinomiya grew rapidly in the 1950s and 1960s, and has been increasing at a slower rate since.

 History

-The area of Nishinomiya was part of ancient Settsu Province and has been inhabited since ancient times, with the traces of Yayoi period settlements, many kofun burial mounds found within the city limits.
+The area of Nishinomiya was part of the ancient Settsu Province and has been inhabited since ancient times, with traces of Yayoi period settlements and many kofun burial mounds found within the city limits.
 From the Asuka period, the Hirota Shrine was built, and the market town which developed around its west gate was the ancestor of "Nishinomiya".
 From the Muromachi period, Nishinomiya was famed for its production of sake.
 During the Edo Period, the area was tenryō territory under the direct administration of the Tokugawa shogunate.
 The town of Nishinomiya was established on April 1, 1889 with the creation of the modern municipalities system.
 Nishinomiya was a center of the culture from the 1910s to 1940s in which has been dubbed "Hanshinkan Modernism".
-This included the opening of the Kōshien Stadium opened on April 1, 1924.
+This included the opening of the Kōshien Stadium in April 1, 1924.
 Nishinomiya was elevated to city status on April 1, 1925.
 The city expanded with the annexation of the town of Imazu and villages of Shiba and Taishi in April 1933, the village of Koto in February 1941, the village of Kawaragi in May 1942, and the villages of Naruo, Yamaguchi and Shiose in April 1951.
 The January 17, 1995 Great Hanshin earthquake caused widespread damage in Nishinomiya.